tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 3. Check the special resetinfo area in FW\_RAM for reset type.
-Type zero means default behaviour, load from flash app slot 0, expecting the app there to have a specific hardcoded BLAKE2s digest.
+Type zero means default behaviour, load from flash app slot 0, expecting the app there to have a specific hard coded BLAKE2s digest.

 4. Load app data from flash slot 0 into RAM.

 5. Compute a BLAKE2s digest of the loaded app.

-6. Compare the computed digest against the allowed app digest hardcoded in the firmware.
+6. Compare the computed digest against the allowed app digest hard coded in the firmware.
 If it's not equal, halt CPU.

 7. [Start the device app](#start-the-device-app).